 It’s not as easy to be a tourist in your own town as in a foreign one, but by proactively including five ingredients you can find yourself novel local travel experiences that are almost as extraordinary.

-And by “work,” I mostly mean spoiling you with novelty like rich parents buying new toys for their bratty kids.
-For us traveling grown-ups, these novel treats include unfamiliar smells, tastes we can’t replicate back home, foreign tongues, sights cameras can’t capture, and new social connections.
-Novelty creates mind-opening, perspective-changing experiences.
-It’s the reason we travel.1Well, that and to get away from crappy weather.
+And by “work,” I mostly mean spoiling you with novelty.
+For us travelers, these novel treats include unfamiliar smells, tastes we can’t replicate back home, foreign tongues, sights cameras can’t capture, and new social connections.
+The mind-opening, perspective-changing experiences we get from such novelty is the reason we travel.1Well, that and to get away from crappy weather.

-But you can get yourself a dose of novelty by being a tourist in your own town.
-We did just last weekend in our own backyard here in Vancouver.
+But you don’t need a passport to get yourself a healthy dose of novelty.
+You can find it in your own backyard by being a tourist in your own town.

 It just takes a bit more work.